ArneBuchter/myFetch/readme.md

     key: "1234"
 });

-needs a key, if API do not need a key - type 1234
+/*needs a key, if API do not need a key - type 1234 "users/2" is the resource */

-myFetch.get('users/2')  // "users/2" is the resource
+myFetch.get('users/2')
     .then(result => {
         console.log(result);
 })